 allowing the compiler to bind a const-parameter to a non-const argument.

-the compiler can match an argument of some
+Type the compiler can match an argument of some

-or an argument of some Type const
+Type or an argument of some Type const to a Type const &.

-itself is not modified, and so Type
+Type itself is not modified, and so Type is a char *.

-char const *
+char const *.

-is not a char *
+char const * is not a char * it rejects the explicit

 specialization and uses the generic form, resulting in a compilation error.

-function template should also be able to handle char *
+add function template should also be able to handle char *

-template type arguments another explicit specialization for char *
+template type arguments another explicit specialization for char * may be

 required, resulting in the prototype